In Node.js, we can implement Server-Sent Events easily using the standard http

-Server-Sent Events (SSE) is a technology that allows us to send real-time updates from the server to the client through one-way communication from the server to the client.
+Server-Sent Events (SSE, events sent from the server) are a technology that allows us to send real-time updates from the server to the client, through unidirectional communication.

 The advantages of Server-Sent Events are:

-• Simplicity: SSE is easy to implement on both the server and the client, without the need for external libraries.
+- Simplicity: SSEs are easy to implement on both the server and client without the need for external libraries

-• Automatic Reconnection: In case of disconnection, the browser will automatically attempt to reconnect to the server, ensuring a more stable communication.
+- Automatic Reconnection: In case of disconnection, the browser will automatically attempt to reconnect to the server, ensuring more stable communication

 Example of Server-Sent Events in Node.js